iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/README.md

 Nowcasting is weather forecasting on a very short term mesosacle period upto 6 hours.
 The goal is to give precise and timely prediction of precipitation, storm structure, hail potential, etc. in a local region over a short time period
 (eg., 0-6 hours).
 These predictions are useful for producing rainfall, storms, hails, etc alerts, providing weather guidance for airports, etc.

-Weather Radar’s reflexivity is used by scientists to detect precipitation, evaluate storm structure, determine hail potential, etc. Sequence of radar reflexivity over a region for some time duration has spatiotemporal nature.
-Weather nowcasting is a spatiotemporal sequence forecasting problem with the sequence of past reflexivity maps as input and the sequence of future reflexivity maps as output.
+Weather Radar’s reflectivity is used by scientists to detect precipitation, evaluate storm structure, determine hail potential, etc. Sequence of radar reflectivity over a region for some time duration has spatiotemporal nature.
+Weather nowcasting is a spatiotemporal sequence forecasting problem with the sequence of past reflectivity maps as input and the sequence of future reflectivity maps as output.

 The LSTM encoder-decoder framework provides a general framework for sequence-to-sequence learning problems.
-I have implemented Convolutional LSTM Encoder-Decoder Network [1] for weather forecasting with the sequences being maps of radar reflexivity.
+I have implemented Convolutional LSTM Encoder-Decoder Network [1] for weather forecasting with the sequences being maps of radar reflectivity.

 ## Weather Forecasting using NEXRAD